-La Niña is characterized by unusually cold ocean temperatures in the Equatorial Pacific, compared to El Niño, which is characterized by unusually warm ocean temperatures in the Equatorial Pacific.
+La Niña is characterized by unusually cold ocean temperatures in the

 El Nino Conditions

-Ocean surface temperatures (December 1993) are
+Normal Equatorial Pacific Ocean surface temperatures (December 1993) are

-shown in the middle

-including cool water, called the 'cold tongue',
+shown in the middle panel, including cool water, called the 'cold tongue',

-in the Eastern Pacific (in blue, on the right of the plot) and warm water in the Western
+in the Eastern Pacific (in blue, on the right of the plot) and warm water

-and the cool water extends farther westward than is
+cooler than usual, and the cool water extends farther westward than is

 usual (see the blue color extending further to the left).
 Strong El Niño

-opposite phases of the El Niño-Southern Oscillation (ENSO)
+opposite phases of the El Niño-Southern Oscillation (ENSO) cycle, with La

-with La

-Niña sometimes referred to as the cold phase of ENSO

-El Niño as the
+Niña sometimes referred to as the cold phase of ENSO and El Niño as the

 warm phase of ENSO.

 Recent La Niña and El Niño events